LedgeraLedgera/LedgeraLedgera/README.md

 Our areas of focus include:
 - validator node operations and lifecycle management
 - monitoring and incident response systems
-- инфраструктура с контролируемыми рисками
+- infrastructure with controlled risks
-- долгосрочное участие в сетях
+- long-term participation in networks

 ---